This article contains affiliate links. If you buy any products via these links, we may earn a small commission at no cost to you.

 Winnes GPS Tracker

-The Winnes is a 4G real time sim card GPS tracker that works globally.
-You can get real time location of your car by SMS or by app or web, with an accuracy of up to 5 meters.
+The Winnes is a 4G real-time SIM card GPS tracker that works globally.
+You can get real time location of your car by text, web or app, with an accuracy of up to 5 meters.

-The tracker has a geo-fence feature.
-If our car moves out of the fence area you set, the app pushes an alarm notification.
-You also get up to 6-month tracking history of your cars route.
+The tracker also has a geo-fence feature.
+If your car moves out of the fence area you set, the app pushes an alarm notification.
+You also get up to 6-month tracking history of your car's route.

 Can a tracker drain your car battery?